Homelessness and mental health: Stigma

 Lee argues that societal conceptualizations of homelessness and poverty can be juxtaposed, leading to different manifestations of public stigma.
 In his work through national and local surveys, respondents tended to deemphasize individual deficits over "structural forces and bad luck" for homeless individuals.
 In contrast, the respondents tended to associate personal failures more to the impoverished than homeless individuals.

 Nonetheless, homeless individuals are "well aware of the negative traits imputed to them – lazy, filthy, irresponsible dangerous – based on the homeless label."
 In an effort to cope with the emotional threat of stigma, homeless individuals may rely on one another for "non-judgmental socializing".
 However, his work continues to emphasize that the mentally ill homeless are often deprived of social networks like this.

+Mejia-Lancheros et al. reveal that challenges such as mental health-related discrimination and stigma make it hard for homeless people to find a home, become a part of communities, and heal their mental health problems.
+To care for homeless people, whether that is at a personal level or a much larger scale such as social structures, stigma and discrimination need to be considered.

 Social isolation

 People who are homeless tend to be socially isolated, which contributes negatively to their mental health.
 Studies have correlated that those who are homeless and have a strong support group tend to be more physically and mentally healthy.
 Aside from the stigma received by the homeless population, another aspect that contributes to social isolation is the purposeful avoidance of social opportunity practiced by the homeless community out of shame of revealing their current homeless state.
 Social isolation ties directly to social stigma in that homeless socialization outside of the homeless community will affect how the homeless are perceived.
 This is why homeless individuals talking with those who are not homeless is encouraged since it can combat the stigma that is often associated with homelessness.

+Lachaud et al. (2024) reveal that social isolation and loneliness are prevalent issues for those experiencing homelessness.
+Healthcare providers are not properly trained to see it as a health issue, and creating policies would be useful as it would support people experiencing homelessness.